TonyLianLong/CrossMAE/README.md

   <img src="https://crossmae.github.io/crossmae2.jpg" width="800">
 </p>

 This is a PyTorch implementation of the CrossMAE paper [Rethinking Patch Dependence for Masked Autoencoders](https://crossmae.github.io/).
 The code is based on the original [MAE](https://github.com/facebookresearch/mae) repo.
-The codebase supports CrossMAE and MAE, with `timm==0.9.7`, `torch==2.0.0`, and flash-attn 2 training support.
+The codebase supports CrossMAE and MAE, with `timm==0.9.7`, `torch==2.0.0`, and flash-attn 2.

 ## Models
 The encoder part of CrossMAE matches exactly with MAE.
 Therefore, we use the same code for fine-tuning.
 We also encourage you to try CrossMAE checkpoints in your downstream applications.
 These models are trained on ImageNet-1k for 800 epochs (except that 448 models are trained for 400 epochs), with masking ratio and kept mask ratio both set to 0.75.